 The adoption of universal proxy requirements is an important topic that would impact proxy fights and, potentially, board governance.
-Therefore, companies should review the proposing release carefully and consider whether they want to submit comments to the SEC.
+Therefore, companies should review the Universal Proxy Proposal (even if they did so when it was first released) and the Reopening Release carefully and consider whether they want to submit new or additional comments to the SEC, especially in light of developments since 2016.

-Companies may also want to consider whether they will need any bylaw amendments if the universal proxy proposal is adopted.
+Companies may also want to consider whether any bylaw amendments would be appropriate if the Universal Proxy Proposal is adopted.
 Potential bylaw amendments could be prepared for advance review and discussion, but there is no need to adopt them before the SEC finalizes the rules.

 It is possible that the SEC staff might comment on proxy cards and voting standards disclosure if the staff is concerned that there are mistakes or incorrect statements, even before any final amendments are adopted.
-Although included as part of the same proposing release, the SEC could seek to adopt the voting standards and options amendments separately from any action it might take on universal proxy.
-Therefore companies that only include "for" and "withhold" boxes on their proxy cards for director elections should review applicable governing law to determine whether it gives legal effect to "against" votes.
-Companies should also evaluate the adequacy of their current proxy statement descriptions of director voting standards and options and consider whether refinements could be made to such discussions to enhance the clarity of the disclosure.
-Companies with opinions or questions regarding the SEC's proposed changes involving director voting standards and options should think about submitting comments to the SEC on this topic.
+Although included as part of the same proposing release, the SEC could seek to adopt the voting standards and options amendments separately from any action it might take on universal proxies.
+Therefore, companies that only include "for" and "withhold" boxes on their proxy cards for director elections should review applicable governing law to determine whether it gives legal effect to "against" votes.
+While there may have been some disclosure improvements since the 2016 Proposing Release, companies should also evaluate the adequacy of their current proxy statement descriptions with respect to director voting standards and options and consider whether refinements could be made to such discussions to enhance the clarity of the disclosure.
+Companies with opinions or questions regarding the SEC's proposed changes involving director voting standards and options should consider submitting comments to the SEC on this topic.

-For more information about the topics raised in this Legal Update, please contact the author of this Legal Update, Laura D. Richman, at +1 312 701 7304, or any of the following lawyers:
+For more information about the topics raised in this Legal Update, please contact the author of this Legal Update, Laura D. Richman, at +1 312 701 7304, any of the following lawyers, or any other member of our Corporate & Securities practice.

-Laura D. Richman

-+1 312 701 7304 lrichman@mayerbrown.com

-Robert F. Gray, Jr.
+Laura D. Richman +1 312 701 7304 |richman@mayerbrown.com Robert F. Gray, Jr. +1 713 238 2600 rgray@mayerbrown.com

-rgray@mayerbrown.com

-Michael L. Hermsen

-+1 312 701 7960 mhermsen@mayerbrown.com

-Andrew J. Stanger

-+1 713 238 2702 ajstanger@mayerbrown.com